Arthur Russell: 1986–1992: Later work, illness, and death

 Shortly after the release of World of Echo, Russell was diagnosed as HIV-positive.
-Though the disease caused throat cancer (forcing Russell to undergo chemotherapy), he remained prolific, working on voice-and-cello songs for an album to be released by Philip Glass's Point Music (some of which surfaced on the posthumous Another Thought in 1994) and an electronic pop album (influenced by the likes of 808 State and William Orbit and provisionally titled 1-800-Dinosaur) for Rough Trade Records.
+Though the disease caused throat cancer (forcing Russell to undergo chemotherapy), he remained prolific, working on voice-and-cello songs for an album to be released by Philip Glass's Point Music (some of which surfaced on the posthumous Another Thought in 1994) and an electronic pop album (influenced by the likes of 808 State and provisionally titled 1-800-Dinosaur) for Rough Trade Records.
 Much of the material intended for this project was included on 2004's Calling Out of Context.
 Although Russell reportedly planned to submit the album in the summer of 1987, he continued tinkering with potential songs for another four years.
 According to Rough Trade founder Geoff Travis, "It was frustrating, but I knew he needed my support to keep financing his music."

 Russell died of AIDS-related illnesses on April 4, 1992, at the age of 40.
 In an April 28 column, Kyle Gann of The Village Voice wrote: "His recent performances had been so infrequent due to illness, his songs were so personal, that it seems as though he simply vanished into his music."

 Russell was prolific, but was also notorious for leaving songs unfinished and continually revising his music.
 Ernie Brooks said Russell "never arrived at a completed version of anything."
 Peter Gordon stated, "his quest wasn't really to do a finished product but more to do with exploring his different ways of working musically."
 He left behind more than 1,000 tapes when he died, 40 of them different mixes of one song.
 According to Russell archivist Steve Knutson, the musician's estate consists of around 800 reels of 2" and ¼" tape, "another few hundred cassettes, several dozen DAT tapes, hundreds and hundreds of pages of song lyrics and poetry".